-Details of the relationship between the Company, Frostrow Capital LLP and OrbiMed Capital LLC are disclosed in the Report of the Directors on pages 17 and 18.
-Samuel D Isaly is a Director of the Company, as well as Managing Partner of the Company's Investment Manager, OrbiMed Capital LLC; also a number of the partners at OrbiMed Capital LLC have a minority financial interest totalling 20% in Frostrow Capital LLP.
-During the year ended 31 March 2010, OrbiMed Capital LLC received £1,924,000 in respect of Investment Management fees, of which £554,000 was outstanding at the year end.
-In addition an amount of £204,000 was outstanding in respect of performance fees which crystalised at 31 March 2010.
+Details of the relationship between the Company and OrbiMed Capital LLC are disclosed in the Report of the Directors on page 19.
+Samuel D Isaly is a Director of the Company, as well as Managing Partner of the Company's Investment Manager, OrbiMed Capital LLC.
+During the year ended 31 March 2011, OrbiMed Capital LLC earned £2,137,000 in respect of Investment Management fees, of which £540,000 was outstanding at the year end.
+In addition performance fees of £204,000 were paid during the year and £2,385,000 was payable at 31 March 2011.